cjuigne/cjuigne/index.md

 ## Camille Juigné

 I am a PhD student in bioinformatics at both INRAE and IRISA, Agrocampus Ouest, supervised by Florence Gondret and Emmanuelle Becker.
-Title : “Analysis of heterogeneous biological data modelled with multiplex graphs applied to understand feeding efficiency”
+My research subject is “Analysis of heterogeneous biological data modelled with multiplex graphs applied to understand feeding efficiency” ...

 ## Contact
 mail : camille dot juigne at irisa dot fr